aflashyrhetoric/aflashyrhetoric.github.io/content/posts/on-seniority.md

 # Seniority

 The word "engineer" in Canada means something other than what it does here.
-I'm not interested in the semantics of 'engineer', which is bound to welcome a dumpster fire of `No True Scotsman`s and the like.
+I'm not interested in the semantics of 'engineer', which would invariably lead to an _ad hominem_ dumpster fire.

-Rather I'm interested in discussing what seniority and leadership looks like in the specific context of web development.
+Rather, I'm interested in discussing what seniority and leadership looks like in the specific context of web development.

 - humility
 - communication